 This SDVOSB Program provides that federal contracting officers may restrict competition to Service Disabled Veteran Owned Small Business concerns and award a sole source or set-aside contract where certain criteria are met.

-The Small Business Administration has also issued an interim final rule, establishing a Service Disabled Veteran Owned Small Business Concern Program.
+The Small Business Administration (SBA)has also issued an interim final rule, establishing a Service Disabled Veteran Owned Small Business Concern Program.

-The purpose of the Service Disabled Veteran Owned Small Business Concern Procurement Program is to provide procuring agencies with the authority to set acquisitions aside for exclusive competition among service disabled veteran owned small business concerns, as well as the authority to make sole source awards to service-disabled veteran-owned small business concerns if certain conditions are met.
+The purpose of getting government contracts for disabled veterans is to provide procuring agencies with the authority to set acquisitions aside for exclusive competition among service-disabled veteran-owned small business concerns, as well as the authority to make sole source awards to service-disabled veteran-owned small business concerns if certain conditions are met.
 (See Code of Federal Regulations (CFR) 13 CFR 125.8-125.10).
 The US Congress believes that the veteran-owned community is deserving of getting preferential treatment in the procurement marketplace like other categories.

 In order to be eligible for the Service Disabled Veteran Owned Business Program, you and your business must meet the following criteria: